-We are often advised to appeal to readers’ emotions.
+We are often advised to appeal to readers’ emotions when producing content.
 But that’s tricky to do if you aren’t trained in copywriting.
 The good news is, you don’t have to work it out for yourself.
 It isn’t difficult to find a credible anthropological and biological explanation of emotion.
 They just sound so unemotional that you don’t really take them in.
 So here’s the science first.
 Take a breath.

 There is a well documented psychological process called mirroring.
 It is where the subconscious replication of nonverbal signals can simulate an emotional response.
 Watching people cry makes you want to cry.
 Watching people smile makes you want to smile.
 Mirroring also occurs with sound and with words (which, according to Saussurian linguistics, are comprised of the word itself and an associated sound/image).